mixbytes/boomstarter-ico/audit/BoomstarterAudit_PrivateSale.md

 Affected area: ```EthPriceDependent.sol```, ```BoomstarterPresale.buy()```

-If ETH price drops suddenly below the ```m_ETHPriceLowerBound```, the sale is not stopped/paused which may cause it to sell tokens for much lower value in USD then desired.
+If ETH price drops suddenly below the ```m_ETHPriceLowerBound```, the sale doesn't stop/pause.
+ As the result it sells tokens for a lower USD value then desired.

-We've suggested to consider implementing an automatic sale pause mechanism if ETH price drops below the ```m_ETHPriceLowerBound```.
+We've suggested to implement an automatic sale pause mechanism if ETH price drops below the ```m_ETHPriceLowerBound```.

 The change was made in the latest commit which affects this behaviour but doesn't fully resolve an issue:

-If ETH price drops suddenly below the ```m_ETHPriceLowerBound```, the sale is not paused immediately, but only after 12 hours pass, which may cause it to sell tokens for much lower value in USD then desired during this period of time.
+If ETH price drops suddenly below the ```m_ETHPriceLowerBound```, the sale doesn't pause immediately, but only after 12 hours period passes.
+As the result it sells tokens for a lower USD value then desired during these 12 hours.

-We're suggesting to consider implementing an automatic and immediate sale pause mechanism in response to abnormal ETH price drop.
+We suggest to implement an automatic and immediate sale pause mechanism in response to abnormal ETH price drop.